stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

-# Running Stratum on a Broadcom SDKLT based switch
+# Stratum on a Broadcom SDKLT based switch

 The following guide details how to compile the Stratum binary to run on a Broadcom based switch (i.e. like Tomahawk) using the Broadcom SDKLT.

-## Dependencies
+## Build Dependencies

+Stratum comes with a development Docker container for build purposes.

 Reasonable new GCC or Clang (preferred).
 [SDKLT](https://github.com/opennetworkinglab/SDKLT) is fetched by bazel automatically during the build process.
 At runtime two Kernel modules are required, which can be downloaded on [GitHub](https://github.com/opennetworkinglab/SDKLT/releases).